DeepaGheewala/Credit_Risk_Analysis/README.md

 In the above summary we notice:

 * **Accuraccy Score** is 66%, which may not be much reliable model to go for.
-* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for High Risk loans(which is more important) is just 1% (means only 1% of data is correctly predicated.).This is alarming as for High Risk loans we would like to have more precision.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for **High Risk** loans(which is more important) is just 1% (means only 1% of data is correctly predicated.).This is alarming as for High Risk loans we would like to have more precision.
 * **Recall** for High risk 69%. (means 69% of the high risk loans were predicted as low risk.)
 * **F1 score** is very low for High Risk loans ie 2% (Harmonic Mean being low means precision and recall are too apart.)
-The performance of this model is low.
+The performance of this model is not great.

 ### 3 ClusterCentroids UnderSampling
 <p align="center"> <img src="Images/ClusterCentroids_Undersampling.jpg"  align="center" height="300" width="700"></p>

 In the above summary we notice:

+* **Accuraccy Score** is 54%, which is not much reliable model to go for.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for **High Risk** loans(which is more important) is just 1% (means only 1% of data is correctly predicated.).This is alarming as for High Risk loans we would like to have more precision.
+* **Recall** for High risk 69%. (means 69% of the high risk loans were predicted as low risk.)
+* **F1 score** is very low for High Risk loans ie 1% (Harmonic Mean being low means precision and recall are too apart.)
+The performance of this model is low.

 ### 4 SMOTEENN Sampling
 <p align="center"> <img src="Images/SMOTEEN.jpg"  align="center" height="300" width="700"></p>

 In the above summary we notice:
+* **Accuraccy Score** is 68%, which may not be much reliable model to go for.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for **High Risk** loans(which is more important) is just 1% (means only 1% of data is correctly predicated.).This is alarming as for High Risk loans we would like to have more precision.
+* **Recall** for High risk 80%. (means 80% of the high risk loans were predicted as low risk.)
+Its better coverage compared to other models.
+* **F1 score** is very low for High Risk loans ie 2% (Harmonic Mean being low means precision and recall are too apart.)
+The performance of this model is low.

 ### 5 Balanced Random Forest Classifier
 <p align="center"> <img src="Images/Balanced_random_forest.jpg"  align="center" height="300" width="700"></p>

 In the above summary we notice:
+* **Accuraccy Score** is 78%, which may likely reliable model to go for.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), however Precision for **High Risk** loans(which is more important) is just 3% (means only 3% of data is correctly predicated.).This is little better compared to other models for High Risk loans.
+However, we would like to have more precision.
+* **Recall** for High risk 70%. (means 70% of the high risk loans were predicted as low risk.)
+* **F1 score** is very low for High Risk loans ie 6% (Harmonic Mean being low means precision and recall are too apart.)
+The performance of this model is low but better than previous models.

 ### 6 EASY Ensembler Classifier
 <p align="center"> <img src="Images/EASY_Ensembler_Classifier.jpg"  align="center" height="300" width="700"></p>

 In the above summary we notice:
+* **Accuraccy Score** is 93%, which is the best score so far and the most reliable model to go for.
+* **Precesion** for Low risk is 100% which is good (means for low risk the predication is perfect), AS WELL Precision for **High Risk** loans(which is more important) is 9% (means only 9% of data is correctly predicated.).This is performing better compared to other models for High Risk loans.
+However, we would like to have more precision.
+* **Recall** for High risk 92%. (means 92% of the high risk loans were predicted as low risk.)
+This means we can correct 92% of data and that is good to know.
+* **F1 score** is very low for High Risk loans ie 16% (Harmonic Mean being 16% means precision and recall are too apart.)
+The performance of this model is the best so far.

 ## Resouces
 https://deepchecks.com/glossary/machine-learning-model-accuracy/